-- Development on Virtual Deskop has been underway since 2017.
-A lot of bugs have been ironed out to minimize latency and make VR gaming as seamless as possible.
+- Development on Virtual Desktop has been underway since 2017.
+Many bugs have been ironed out to minimize latency and make VR gaming as seamless as possible.

-- Virtual Desktop works with both the Oculus Quest 2 or Quest 1, while Air Link only works with the Quest 2.
+- Virtual Desktop works with the Meta Quest 1, while Air Link only works with the Quest 2 or higher.

 Oculus Air Link has the following advantages:

-- Air Link is completely free to use, while Virtual Desktop costs $20.
+- Air Link is free, while Virtual Desktop costs $20.

 - Air Link is built into Oculus’ eco-system from the inside, so it should provide maximum compatibility

 Overall, Virtual Desktop has the advantage of time on its side.
-Until there are user reviews that confirm that Oculus Air Link works good, VD is the better wireless streaming option.
+Until user reviews confirm that Oculus Air Link works well, VD is the better wireless streaming option.
 It already works flawless for thousands of users.

 On the other hand, Air Link is completely free.
-So if you are new to wireless PC VR gaming with the Quest 2, then the Air Link has a lower barrier to entry.
+So if you are new to wireless PC VR gaming with the Quest, then the Air Link has a lower barrier to entry.